poemusica/rpi-matrix-gif/README.md

 ### Step 4: Display the GIF

 You're finally ready to display an animated gif on your Matrix!

-If you'd like to make your own pixel art gif, I recommend using [Aseprite](https://www.aseprite.org/).
+(If you'd like to make your own pixel art gif, I recommend using [Aseprite](https://www.aseprite.org/).)

-For best results, use a **square** gif as it will be resized to fit the 32x32 LED matrix.

 1. Copy your gif to your Raspberry Pi.